centrahq/api-documentation/source/guides/plugins/adyen-drop-in.md

 When this happens, you should redirect the customer to the `url`.

-It can also be finalized directly, this happens when you for example use a credit card without the need of 3D-secure, in this case, the response will be an `action=success` and you will get the order receipt back directly (depending on ShopAPI or CheckoutAPI the response looks a bit different as shown in Swagger: https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/post_payment under `Status 201`):
+It can also be finalized directly, this happens when you for example use a credit card without the need of 3D-secure, in this case, the response will be an `action=success` and you will get the order receipt back directly (depending on ShopAPI or CheckoutAPI the response looks a bit different as shown in [CheckoutAPI Swagger](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/4.%20selection%20handling%2C%20checkout%20flow/post_payment) under `Status 201`):

 ```json
 {